mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 all incoming traffic to registered clients as payload within the respective tunnel association.
 That means all incoming traffic, where the destination address matches an by the client indicated IP address or range of IP addresses, is forwarded to the client over the tunnel association, except a more specific flow forwarding association exists where both destination and source IP address as well as any additionally used identifier match (see section {{receiving}}).

 However, a proxy MUST offer this service only for known clients and clients MUST be authenticated during connection establishment.
-The proxy SHOULD inspect the source IP address of the IP packet in the tunnel payload and only forward if the IP address matches a set of lent client IP address.
+The proxy SHOULD inspect the source IP address of the IP packet in the tunnel payload and only forward if the IP address matches the set of client IP addresses.
 Optionally, a proxy also MAY offer this service only for a limited set of target addresses.
-In such a case the proxy SHOULD also inspect the destination IP address of the tunnel payload as well as the sourcse addrress of incoming packets from target servers and reject packets with unknown addresses with an error.
+In such a case the proxy SHOULD also inspect the destination IP address of the tunnel payload as well as the source address of incoming packets from target servers and reject packets with unknown addresses with an error.

 ## Flow Forwarding mode